ericoporto/ags-manual-wiki/UpgradeTo36.md

 When in Unicode mode, all game texts and text files, such as scripts, are saved in UTF-8 format.

-In the Editor the switch between two modes is called **"Text format"** and is located in "General Settings".
+In the Editor the switch between the two modes is called **"Text format"** and is located in "General Settings".

 **IMPORTANT:** This switch is an important choice and should not be played with at random.
-Whenever you change the text format Editor will convert all your game files by loading them and saving them back using a new mode.
+Whenever you change the text format the Editor will convert all your game files by loading them and saving them back using a new mode.
 If all your game texts were using the standard Latin alphabet (English, etc), then you should not see any difference, but if you had texts with extended Latin characters or any other non-Latin languages, - these will be converted between ANSI and UTF-8.
 We strongly recommend doing a full project backup before doing this though.

 When in Unicode mode you may type your game texts in any language whatsoever.
 This refers to the following:
 * Human texts in-game options: such as object descriptions, and so on;